TheRenegadeCoder/sample-programs-website/docs/languages/moonscript/index.md

 ---
-title: The MoonScript Programming Language
-layout: default
-last-modified: 2020-05-02
-tags: [moonscript]
 authors:
 - bassem_mohamed
 featured-image: programming-languages.jpg
+last-modified: 2020-05-02
+layout: default
+tags:
+- moonscript
+title: The Moonscript Programming Language
 ---

 Welcome to the Moonscript page!
 Here, you'll find a description of the language as well as a list of sample programs in that language.